 In Freyr we free two direct steep lines:

-- 110m Love Me Tender + the airy Pull Marine;
+- 110m Love Me Tender + Pull Marine;

 - 85m Samarkande, that crazy sketchy classic + Les Tourtereaux (L3-L4).